 Who Should Use Stan Store?

-• Creators launching their first digital product and needing a fast, low-barrier setup
+- Someone launching their first digital product and needing a fast, low-friction setup

-• Anyone replacing Linktree who wants to actually generate revenue from their bio link
+- Anyone who wants to actually generate revenue from their bio link rather than just collect clicks

 How Much Can You Actually Earn?

-Even on a smaller scale, a creator with 5,000 engaged followers selling a $47 eBook to 1% of that audience in a month generates $2,350 — easily covering the platform cost and then some.
-Thinking about using AI to be more productive as a creator means you can produce more content, build more products, and scale that math faster.
+That said, the maths works even at a small scale.
+A creator with 5,000 engaged followers selling a $47 eBook to just 1% of their audience in a month generates $2,350 — easily covering the platform cost and then some.

 Stan Store Pros and Cons

-• Zero transaction fees on the Creator Pro plan
+- Zero transaction fees on the Pro plan

-• Built-in email list building and lead magnet funnels
+- Built-in email list building and lead magnet delivery

-• Email marketing automation is simpler than dedicated platforms like ActiveCampaign
+- Email marketing automation on the Pro plan is simpler than dedicated tools like ActiveCampaign or ConvertKit

-For the vast majority of creators just starting their monetization journey, the pros significantly outweigh the cons.
-The limitations mostly apply to large, established businesses — not the typical Stan Store user.
+For most creators just starting out, the pros significantly outweigh the cons.
+The limitations mostly matter to larger, more established businesses.

 Is Stan Store Worth It?